mktgurl/googlemaps_pdxincidentbug/README.md

 Looked at Bing Maps for comparison, and the closed road for Exit 133 in Tacoma, WA only exists in Tacoma, WA.

-Suspected inbound reporting sources: WA Dept of Transportation, Waze app, and however else road incidents get published on Google Maps.
+Also, WA DOT (http://www.wsdot.com/traffic/) and OR Trip Check (http://www.tripcheck.com/Pages/RCMap.asp?curRegion=1) websites do not show this incident on their native systems, respectively.